ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 ## Conclusion

-In this lab we confiured our basic testin infrastructure and added a simple test.
+In this lab we configured our basic testing infrastructure and added a simple test.
 We will expand on our testing as we develop our application.
 As such, we will learn more unit testing techniques hand as we develop the code.